sachT19/sachT19/README.md

 ## 💛 Projects
 - 🧬 Evaluation of variant nomenclature using Python functions
-- 🦠 eMERGE network GWAS and PRS evalutations to identify the genetic underpinnings of autoimmune diseases, mainly SLE
+- 🦠 eMERGE network GWAS and PRS evalutations to identify the genetic underpinnings of autoimmune diseases, include SLE, RA, and SSC

 ## 👀 Ongoing Projects
-- Currently working on creating a tool that identify possible genes associated with a disease based on inputted phenotype/disease terms.
+-

 <!---
 sachT19/sachT19 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.